steve8708/compylr/README.md

 ## Todo
 * Support for angular filters.
 * Support for other templating languages (e.g. jinja on python)
+* Supoprt for logic sharing
+  * On node through code sharing
+  * On other platforms (python, java, etc) through expression parsing

 ## Demo
 Coming soon...